 Running when the sun is directly above you only increases the heat you feel, not to mention the damage it can do to your skin when out for longer runs.

 Luckily, most of us experience the hottest weather when the hours of daylight are longest.
 This makes it much easier to run later or earlier in the day without having to head out in the dark.
-It may not be ideal, but it will definitely be worth it to avoid the heat.
+It may not be ideal, but it will definitely be worth it to avoid running in the highest heat.

 Plan a route with shade and water.